 All three theme parks have on-site hotels, too – you can find out more on their websites.

-In the upcoming Feb/March edition of School Travel Organiser, we explore how Modern Foreign Languages trips can build young people’s understanding and respect of other cultures, as well as providing an opportunity to develop fledgling language skills.
+In the Feb/March edition of School Travel Organiser, we explore how Modern Foreign Languages trips can build young people’s understanding and respect of other cultures, as well as providing an opportunity to develop fledgling language skills.

 Day trip destinations